ImageMagick/Usage-Markdown/layers/index.md

 This could be classed as a bug.

-In the meantime, you are better using the equivelent 'flatten' method for Multiply, which does work as expected.
+In the meantime, you are better using the equivalent 'flatten' method for Multiply, which does work as expected.

 ~~~
 convert ... -background white -compose multiply -layers flatten ...